ivan-hc/ArchImage/README.md

 ```
 ...to use the latest version.

-Archimage combines the flexibility of JuNest with the power of Conty, the two portable Arch Linux containers that run on any other GNU/Linux distribution, offering the ability to package all the software available in the official Arch Linux repositories, the AUR and ChaoticAUR.
+Archimage combines the flexibility of JuNest with the portability of an AppImage, offering the ability to package all the software available in the official Arch Linux repositories, the AUR and ChaoticAUR.

 ------------------------------------------------------------------------
 ### Index